Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 A PDF file with the presentation slides of an introduction into Psychtoolbox-3 and the differences to Psychtoolbox-2: [Talk slides of Psychtoolbox presentation, given at ECVP 2007 Arezzo][arezzo]

+A more recent PDF file with the presentation slides of an introduction into
+Psychtoolbox-3: [Talk slides of Psychtoolbox presentation, given at ECVP 2013 Bremen][bremen]

+More detailled information can be found in the Psychtoolbox subfolder named `PsychDocumentation` of your Psychtoolbox installation.

 Installation without Download {#without-download}
 -------------------------------------------------